 MARCHING MUSIC DAY

 March forth to the rhythm of life on Marching Music Day every March 4th.
 Honor the dedicated musicians and performers of many diverse styles and backgrounds.
 Marching Music Day celebrates all varieties of art forms that bring us “music on the move.”

 For centuries, the beat of a drum has kept military units moving in unison.
 From the training field to the battlefield, the football stadium to the Broadway stage, marching music delights performers and spectators.
 They also perform in small gyms, auditoriums, and grand arenas.
 From small parades to impressive spectacles, fifers, pipers, buglers, drum corps, marching bands, parade groups, drill teams, and color guards bring music to life.
 They bring audiences to their feet while stirring a crowd to an enthusiastic roar.

 Did you know, the military roots of the drum corps have evolved over time.
 As a well-rooted art form, marching music moves us during somber memorials.
 And yet it thrills us with an ability to perform delightful music and execute intricate routines with exact precision.
 Drill squads, marching bands, drum lines, and drum corps name but a few of the many styles of marching music.
 They engage hundreds of thousands of performers of all ages, abilities, and experience levels.

 We see marching music in schools, military units, community celebrations, and local auxiliaries.
 The music is as varied as the ensembles themselves, too!
 While instruments may be limited to brass in some settings, others may include woodwinds and electric guitars in others.
 Dance teams, baton twirlers, and color guards perform to modern soundtracks.
 They take center stage with performances ranging from traditional, standard marches to rock and roll, jazz, contemporary, and electronic dance music.

 Furthermore, marching music keeps changing!
 Spectacular string bands incorporate their own unique sound and elaborate costuming.
-Technology has brought about the production of lighter, electronic and digital instruments making it possible for musicians to march with violins, cellos, basses, and synthesizers to entertain crowds in unique and creative new ways.
+Technology has produced lighter, electronic and digital instruments, making it possible for musicians to march with violins, cellos, basses, and synthesizers to entertain crowds in unique and creative new ways.

 HOW TO OBSERVE MARCHING MUSIC DAY